 What Makes It a Lemon?

 To be a lemon, your vehicle must have unsuccessfully undergone 3 attempts at repair, 1 attempt at repair of a serious safety defect, or the vehicle being out of service for at least 30 days qualify a vehicle as a lemon if any of these these happened within the first 18 months of ownership by the first owner or lessee.

 To attempt resolution, you must provide written notice to the manufacturer.
-If the three unsuccessful repairs or 30 days have already passed before you give notice, the manufacturer gets one more chance to fix it within 15 days.
+If the 3 attempts at repair or 30 days have already passed before you give notice, the manufacturer gets 1 final attempt to fix it within 15 days.

 Using the Lemon Law to your advantage depends on a few things.
 To prove your case, first you must keep excellent records of both the problem and the repair attempts, not to mention any communications with the dealer or manufacturer.

-Before you file a claim, contact the Office of Consumer Affairs, which protects consumers from fraudulent, illegal, or deceptive practices in the marketplace, at (804) 786-1343.True or False
+Before you file a claim, contact the Division of Consumer Protection, which protects consumers from fraudulent, illegal, or deceptive practices in the marketplace, at (804) 786-1343.True or False